Workplace

 Where and how can I advertise my services?

-Online on specialized platforms (datehub.ch, ero-page.ch profiles, own website), in relevant print advertisements and on your own social media accounts (subject to platform terms and conditions - Instagram/TikTok delete explicit profiles).
-Advertising outside of designated media (posters, leaflets in public spaces), in restricted areas and at or near schools is prohibited.
-Some cantons (e.g. Geneva) require labeling for advertisements.
+Online on specialized platforms (datehub.ch, ero-page.ch profiles, personal websites), in relevant print advertisements, and on personal social media accounts (subject to platform terms of service—Instagram and TikTok delete explicit profiles).
+Advertising is prohibited outside of designated media (posters, flyers in public spaces), in restricted areas, and at or near schools.
+Some cantons (e.g., Geneva) require advertisements to be clearly labeled.

-Reviews that damage your reputation or are fabricated constitute the offense of slander or slander (Art.
-173/174 StGB) and are subject to civil and criminal prosecution.
-Step 1: Platform report (with reasons).
-Step 2: Contact a lawyer or legal protection insurance.
-Step 3: Report to the police.
-Platforms like datehub usually have clear deletion criteria; Non-European platforms are more difficult to reach.
+Defamatory or fabricated reviews constitute defamation or slander (Art.
+173/174 of the Swiss Criminal Code) and are subject to civil and criminal prosecution.
+Step 1: Report the review to the platform (with an explanation).
+Step 2: Contact a lawyer or your legal protection insurance provider.
+Step 3: File a police report.
+Platforms like datehub generally have clear deletion criteria; non-European platforms are harder to reach.

-Can I enforce condom requirements - even if the customer pays more?
+Can I require the use of condoms—even if the customer pays more?

 Yes, always.
-Sexual acts without your consent (including unwanted removal of the condom = "stealthing") have been punishable as sexual harassment or rape in Switzerland since 2024 (Art.
-198/190 StGB, revision of sexual criminal law).
-You have the right to refuse any action at any time.
-Additional bids for unprotected intercourse do not change the legal situation - stealthing remains punishable, even after verbal consent.
+Sexual acts without your consent (including the removal of a condom without your knowledge = "stealthing") have been punishable in Switzerland as sexual harassment or rape since 2024 (Art.
+198/190 of the Swiss Criminal Code, Revision of the Sexual Offenses Act).
+You have the right to refuse any act at any time.
+Additional consent for unprotected sex does not change the legal situation—stealthing remains a criminal offense, even after verbal consent.

 Law & Permits